 GABA is more than just a fun word to say.
 It’s a calming neurotransmitter that helps support a healthy mood.
 The supplement helps you crush anxiety and stay on top of your game.
 Try 250 mg of GABA paired with L-theanine (a calming amino acid).

-Our Traditional Chinese Medicine herbal tinctures have certain herbs that work to balance hormones (which therefore helps to reduce anxiety) and others that work to reduce anxiety directly.
+Our Traditional Chinese Medicine herbal tinctures have certain herbs that work to balance hormones (which therefore help to reduce anxiety) and others that work to reduce anxiety directly.

-See how your Cycle Balance formula is personalized for your flow to help regulate your cycle and heal menstrual symptoms, including anxiety, menstrual cramps, hormonal acne, and more.
+See how your Cycle Balance formula is personalized for your flow to help regulate your cycle and heal the root causes of menstrual symptoms, including anxiety, menstrual cramps, hormonal acne, and more.